passes-org/passes/docs/packages/polyfill/quickstart.md

 # Polyfill Quickstart

-To make the `document.passes.request` ABI available to all users in any browser, you can add the `@passes/polyfill` script to your page via a module script tag.
+To make the `document.passes.request` ABI available to all users in any browser, you can add the `@passes/polyfill` script to your page via a script tag.

 ```html
 <script src="https://unpkg.com/@passes/polyfill@^0.0.6-alpha"></script>